-This does not apply to a provider like Virgin Media, whose fibre optic cabling direct to the home, combined with its DOCSIS 3 technology, means reduced speeds over longer distances are unlikely.
-The only downside is that the Virgin Media network is only available to around 50% of UK homes.
+This does not apply to a provider like Virgin Media, whose fibre optic cabling direct to the home (known as full fibre or FTTP), combined with its DOCSIS 3 technology, means reduced speeds over longer distances are unlikely.
+The only downside is that the Virgin Media network is only available in certain geographic areas of the UK.

 Cause 4.
 Interference On Telephone Extension Leads